DallanQ/castles_of_burgundy/QA.md

 [a-e-meanings-on-a-green-hexagon-on-the-game-board](https://boardgamegeek.com/thread/1369444/a-e-meanings-on-a-green-hexagon-on-the-game-board)

-> I saw green letters, A C E, and white letters B D on a green hexogan on the game board.
+> I saw green letters, A C E, and white letters B D on a green hexagon on the game board.
 I guess these letters imply some tile placing rule for 3-people play but have no ideas.
 What does it mean?

 It means that in a three-player game you put a green castle tile on it in phases A, C and E. And in phases B and D you put a grey (or silver) mine tile on it.